JelmerV/Anti-Backlash-Cycloidal-Actuator/README.md

-# MSc Thesis - Cycloidal actuator with anti-backlash mechanisms for Humanoid Robots
+# MSc Thesis - Cost-Effective and Torque-Dense Cycloidal Actuator with Anti-Backlash Mechanisms

 Accompaning files for the thesis work "Anti-Backlash Mechanisms for Cost-Effective Cycloidal Drive Robotic Actuators: Design and Evaluation"